-The following are descriptions of the financial aid programs available at this school.
+This school does not currently participate in Title IV financial aid programs.
 Additional information can be obtained through the Financial Aid Office.
 Information regarding benefits available from the Bureau of Indian Affairs or the Vocational Rehabilitation Program can be obtained through those agencies.